 – Pay your bills on time.
 The whole purpose is to avoid late fees.
 Oh, did I mention that I love to automate all of my bills?
 This saves a helluva time too!!!

 – Earn cash back to save money.
 I absolutely love using credit cards to get cash back rewards, but of course, don’t do this if you are addicted to using them.
-Instead, you can check out these free money resources that can help you save money on a low income.
+Instead, you can check out these clever hacks on how to get free money.
+This may help you save money on a low income.

 – Negotiate every bill you hate paying for.
 This includes your cable, internet, cell phone, home insurance, car insurance, gym membership and more!
 Read this article, Self-made millionaire Ramit Sethi: How to lower 4 monthly bills you hate paying.
 Ramit gives one of the best personal finance advice!

 – DIY and crafts.
 I’m a huge crafts fan and I love home decor and design.
 You don’t always have to buy the most expensive items to spruce up your place especially when you are living on a low income.
-Read how I refurbish furniture to save money on home furnishing.
+Read how to flip furniture to make extra money or save money on home furnishing.

 – Save money on meals.
 I was a member of this $5 Meal Plan and I really enjoyed it but had to cancel it because my parents want my fiance and me to join them for dinner every other night (it’s a tradition in our family).
 You may not be lucky like to me have parents who want you to go over for dinner, so an alternative is to try the $5 Meal Plan.
 They send you a weekly meal plan where each meal costs about $2 per person.
 I’ve personally tried this and it’s legit!
 The whole point is to help you save time and money!
 You can sign up for a free trial here for 14 days risk-free.